San Francisco United Democratic Club

 - Any officer may be removed by two-thirds super majority vote by Elected Officers at a meeting of the Board contingent upon the following procedures:

-- Any Voting Member of the Club may request removal in writing to the recording secretary, and the vote must be held within 31 days of the written request.
+- Any Voting Member of the Club may request removal in writing to the Internal Communications Director, and the vote must be held within 31 days of the written request.

 - Written charges shall be provided against the officer to every member of the Board (including Appointed Officers) at least two (2) weeks in advance of a regular or special meeting at which the removal shall be moved.